Echo trains in pulsed electron spin resonance of a strongly coupled spin ensemble: Experimental Setup

 To perform CW ESR measurements, we connect a vector network analyzer (Rhode \& Schwarz ZVA8) to the input and output line and measure the transmission scattering parameter $\left|S_{21}\right|^2$.

 Pulsed ESR measurements are performed using a in-house built microwave bridge.
 We generate in-phase and quadrature signals of Gaussian-shaped pulses using a fast arbitrary waveform generator (Agilent M8190A, \SI{12}{GS/s}) at an intermediate frequency of $f_\mathrm{IF} = \SI{42.5}{MHz}$.
-The pulses are then up-converted to the resonance frequency using a vector network source (Rhode \& Schwarz SGS100A) and further amplified (CTT AGX0218-3964) before reaching the input side of the cryostat.
-The pulse power at the cryostat input is $+\SI{25}{dBm}$, resulting in a maximum echo signal for a pulse times of \SI{1}{\mu s} and \SI{2}{\mu s}.
+The pulses are then up-converted to the resonance frequency using a vector signal generator (Rhode \& Schwarz SGS100A) and further amplified (CTT AGX0218-3964) before reaching the input side of the cryostat.
+The pulse power before the microwave switch at the input of the cryostat is $+\SI{25}{dBm}$, resulting in a maximum echo signal for pulse times of \SI{1}{\micro\second} and \SI{2}{\micro\second}.

 Detection of the resulting spin echos is performed by a heterodyne down-conversion setup.
 The signal is down-converted using an IQ mixer (Marki IQ-0307L).
 The down-converted signal with frequency $f_\mathrm{IF}$ is then lowpass-filtered to reduce LO leakage.
-The signal is amplified with variable gain between $+10--\SI{60}{dB}$ (FEMTO DHPVA-200) to utilize the full dynamic range of the analog-to-digital converter (Spectrum M4i.4451-x8).
+The signal is amplified with variable gain between $10$ and $\SI{60}{dB}$ (FEMTO DHPVA-200) to utilize the full dynamic range of the analog-to-digital converter (Spectrum M4i.4451-x8).
 The digitizer card records both the in-phase and quadrature component at a sample rate of \SI{500}{MS/s}.

 To ensure a stable phase synchronization between the devices, all devices are synchronized using an oven-stabilized 10 MHz reference signal (Stanford Research Systems FS725).
 The LO signal (Agilent E8257D) is provided to both the vector network source as well as the IQ mixer using a power divider.